Anudeep28/CrewAI/Outputs/tailored_resume_3.md

 - Understood the pricing model validation process of the client in Excel and the available client pricing Python functions.
 #### Jan 2020 - Apr 2020 Index Model Validation and testing ( QA )
-- Understanding the methodology document of Index models and verification of the calculations.
+- Understanding the methodology document of Index models and verification of the calculations.
 Verified calculations and ensured compliance with regulatory guidelines IOSCO benchmark regulations
 - Responsible for documentation of the findings.
-#### Jun 2019 - Dec 2019 Insurance Ratings Summary Record model Migration from Excel to R platform ( QA )
+#### Jun 2019 - Dec 2019 Insurance Ratings Summary Record model Migration from Excel to R platform ( QA )
 - Understanding the Insurance model and methodology document.
-Migrated the Excelbased model to the R-platform with integrating it with R-shiny for user interface.
+Migrated the Excelbased model to the R-platform with integrating it with R-shiny for user interface.
-- Validated the R model for various scenarios to comply with the document and documented the model and the results of validation.
+- Validated the R model for various scenarios to comply with the document and documented the model and the results of validation.
 #### Oct 2018 - Jun 2019 Development of Credit Risk Modeling Tool in Python Dash ( QA )
 - Developed a end-to-end Machine learning and statistical tool for Credit Decision using Python and python dash in compliance with IFRS9 guidelines, which included techniques